Automattic/woocommerce-payments/includes/core/server/CONTRIBUTING.md

-# WooCommerce Payments: Creating and extending server requests
+# Creating new request classes for WooCommerce Payments

 1. [Creating new requests](#creating-new-requests)
     1. [Basic methods](#basic-methods)